renebarto/baremetal/doc/tutorials/09-mailbox.md

 150:     }
 151:     *bufferPtr++ = '\0';
 152: }
+153:
 ```

 The implementation is similar to before, the main difference is keeping track of the divisor overflow:
 - Line 69-72: We call the internal function `SerializeInternal()` while passing 32 as the last parameter to print a 32 bit value
 - Line 74-77: We call the internal function `SerializeInternal()` while passing 64 as the last parameter to print a 64 bit value
+- Line 79-152: We implement `SerializeInternal()`
     - Line 87: We add a new variable to take the high part (above 64 bits) of the divisor
     - Line 89: The number of bits is now passed in as a parameter
-- Line 90-96: We check whether the high part is not zero, and end the loop in that case.
+    - Line 90-97: We check whether the high part is not zero, and end the loop in that case.
 We also calculate the new value for the high part in the loop

-You may argue that it is a waste of resources to extend a 32 bit to 64 bits when printing, however this also save a lot of code, and thus memory footprint.
+You may argue that it is a waste of resources to extend a 32 bit to 64 bits when printing, however this also save a lot of code, and thus memory footprint, next to simply having less code to maintain.

 #### main.cpp {#TUTORIAL_09_MAILBOX_ADDING_THE_PROPERTIES_INTERFACE___STEP_5_UPDATE_THE_APPLICATION_CODE_MAINCPP}